OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

       class="mt-3 mb-3 border border-info rounded">

 * The **Visualizations** tab shows the visualization for the selected pipeline step.
-  To open the tab in the Kubeflow Pipelines UI:
+  To open the tab in the OpenDataology Pipelines UI:

   1. Click **Experiments** to see your current pipeline experiments.
   1. Click the *experiment name* of the experiment that you want to view.